Bryce Harper: Endorsements and other media appearances

 Harper was featured in an episode of ESPN E:60.
-He was featured naked in ESPN's The Magazine 2015 Body Issue.
-Harper has appeared on The Tonight Show Starring Jimmy Fallon on two occasions, the first in 2016 to play Catch Phrase with Fallon, Andy Samberg and Gigi Hadid, and the second in 2019 to play the video game MLB The Show 19 with Fallon, the latter of which featured Harper as the cover athlete.
+He was featured in a nonrevealing naked format in ESPN's The Magazine 2015 Body Issue.
+Harper has appeared on The Tonight Show Starring Jimmy Fallon on two occasions, the first in 2016 to play Catch Phrase with Fallon, Andy Samberg and Gigi Hadid, and the second in 2019 to play the video game MLB The Show 19, which featured him as the cover athlete.
 In 2016, Harper signed a 10-year extension with apparel company Under Armour, at the time the largest endorsement deal in history for a baseball player.